yegor256/blog/_drafts/_altruism.md

 we help the team understand its issues faster and, because of that, become stronger and survive.

-If you are a manager, I have a suggestion to you.
+If you are a manager I have a suggestion for you.
 Fire those who are ready to work overtime without any compensation.
 They are the trouble makers.
 Instead, work with those who are not afraid of putting their own interests on the table and demanding what's theirs.
 They will make you stronger, ... if you manage